 An offer holder may wish to appeal the initial decision of the Criminal Convictions Panel.
 Appeals should be submitted to the confidential mailbox (confidential@uws.ac.uk), directly by the offer holder, within 14 days of the decision being communicated.
-Appeals should be submitted on the Criminal Convictions Panel Appeals Form that can be found on Moodle or requested by e-mail.
+Appeals should be submitted on the Criminal Convictions Panel Appeals Form that can be requested by e-mail.